mtennekes/cols4all/README.md

 blind friendliness checks, we also use [**colorblindcheck**](https://github.com/Nowosad/colorblindcheck).

-There are a few other pacakges with a large collection of color palettes, in particular [**pals**](https://kwstat.github.io/pals/) and [**paletteer**](https://github.com/EmilHvitfeldt/paletteer).
-There are a few features that distinguishes **cols4all** from those packages:
+There are a few other packages with a large collection of color palettes, in particular [**pals**](https://kwstat.github.io/pals/) and [**paletteer**](https://github.com/EmilHvitfeldt/paletteer).
+There are a few features that distinguish **cols4all** from those packages:

 - Color palettes are characterized and analysed.
 Properties such as color blindness, fairness (whether colors stand out about equally),